 DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and Long-Term Debt rating of the Province of New Brunswick (New Brunswick or the Province) at A (high) and its Short-Term Debt rating at R-1 (middle).
-Concurrently, DBRS Morningstar confirmed the Guaranteed Long-Term Liabilities and Guaranteed Short-Term Liabilities ratings of New Brunswick Municipal Finance Corp. at A (high) and R-1 (middle), respectively.
-All trends are Stable.
-The Province’s credit profile appears to have stabilized relatively quickly compared with many other provincial peers supported by past efforts to address fiscal imbalances and slow debt growth.
-While the ongoing evolution of global geopolitical conflict leads to heightened economic uncertainty (particularly in the form of increasing inflation), the use of realistic forecast assumptions, the recent track record of outperformance, strength in economies of key trading partners, and population growth will lend stability to the credit profile.
+Concurrently, DBRS Morningstar confirmed the Guaranteed Long-Term Liabilities and Guaranteed Short-Term Liabilities ratings of New Brunswick Municipal Finance Corp. at A (high) and R-1 (middle), respective¬ly.
+All trends are Stable, reflecting DBRS Morningstar's view that while financial risk metrics are expected to deteriorate in the near term because of the Coronavirus Disease (COVID-19), the impact is expected to be temporary and the government remains committed to fiscal sustainability and reducing debt in subsequent years.

-A negative rating action could result from a sustained deterioration in operating results and a marked increase in the debt-to-GDP ratio beyond the levels outlined above and/or New Brunswick Power Corporation (NB Power) failing to reduce leverage, causing DBRS Morningstar to no longer treat NB Power as self-supported.
-Even prior to the Coronavirus Disease (COVID-19), a positive rating action was considered unlikely as the ratings were constrained by New Brunswick's weak economic fundamentals.
+A negative rating action could result from a sustained deterioration in operating results and marked increase in the debt-to-GDP ratio beyond the levels outlined above and/or NB Power failing to reduce leverage, causing DBRS Morningstar to no longer treat NB Power as self-supported.
+Even prior to the coronavirus, a positive rating action was considered unlikely, as the ratings were constrained by New Brunswick's weak economic fundamentals.

 All figures are in Canadian dollars unless otherwise noted.